Chapter 18

 The olde greenhouse

-“How do you make this much mortar without a concrete mixer, and even then, how do you get it all back here?” asked Peter, full of latent enthusiasm, while looking for a place to sit in the boscage.
+“How do you make this much mortar without a concrete mixer, and even then, how do you get it all back here?” asked Peter, full of dormant enthusiasm, while looking for a place to sit in the boscage.

-I responded by saying, “a hundred and fifty years ago, you didn't have any trucks, and you couldn't use a stagecoach cause there were no roads yet.”
+I responded by saying, “A hundred and fifty years ago, you didn't have any trucks, and you couldn't use a stagecoach cause there were no roads yet.”

-“Then how did they get it back here,” he asked, bemused?
+“Then how did they get it back here?” he asked, bemused.

 “They put the satchels on horses and rode them in.”